September 4, 2020

 Shadowing is also the best way for you to learn if the medical field is right for you.
 You will get a first hand look at what it’s like to work on hospital frontlines.
 Whether you’re shadowing a doctor, a physician assistant, or a nurse, you’ll get to see the inner workings of a hospital and ask healthcare professionals your burning questions.

-If you join us at Global Pre-Meds, we will make sure that you receive at least 40 observation hours at the hospital.
+If you join our hospital doctor shadowing program, we will make sure that you receive at least 40 observation hours at the hospital.
 Those 40 hours are active learning hours where you are observing procedures, putting on and learning about Personal Protective Equipment, or asking your mentor questions.

 If you already know a physician assistant, that can be your foot in the door to finding someone to shadow.
 If they can’t help you by allowing you to observe them, perhaps they know of someone who would be interested.